 However, building all the tools to do this is still a daunting task – especially for the Data Scientist who isn’t an infrastructure expert.
 This is where Kubeflow comes in as a way to package and deploy all of your Machine Learning libraries, frameworks, and tools.

-This is part three in our series.
-Previously in Part 1 we showed you how to get started with Kubeflow in minutes and run an ML pipeline using MiniKF.
-In Part 2 we presented an innovative way of simplifying your complex multi-step ML workflows, so that you save time and iterate faster with your teammates.
+This is part two in our series.
+In Part 1 we presented an innovative way of simplifying your complex multi-step ML workflows, so that you save time and iterate faster with your teammates.
 Starting from a notebook, you can run your Python code as a Kubeflow Pipeline with the click of a button using MiniKF and Kale.

 There is still more work to be done however, and that’s where this article steps in.